vuejs/v2.vuejs.org/src/v2/guide/typescript.md

 }
 ```

-Note that when using Vetur with SFCs, even though type inference will be automatically applied to the default export, `Vue.extend` will still need to wrap the exported object, otherwise Typescript will throw a compile error later.

 ## Class-Style Vue Components

 If you prefer a class-based API when declaring components, you can use the officially maintained [vue-class-component](https://github.com/vuejs/vue-class-component) decorator: